Getting your next car

 - Your driving licence if you wish to drive

-- Certificate of entitlement from either DWP or Veterans UK
+- Certificate of entitlement from either the DWP or Veterans UK

 - Proof of address (e.g. recent utility bill)